arneBersch/Zoeglfrex/docs/reference.md

 ### Fixture Attribute 5.2 Set (Invert Pan)
 This command is needed if your Fixture's pan rotates into the wrong direction compared with the 2D View.

+The accepted values are 0 (False / Pan Normal) and 1 (True / Pan Inverted).

 ## Groups
 If no Group Attribute is given, the standard Attribute 2 will be used.